 6. You have a number of clients for SEO promotion and you need to get links quickly and of high quality.

-7. From the purchase of 30-100 article links, the project doesn’t grow.
+7. From buying 30-100 article links, the project doesn’t grow.

 8. The project froze at the top 10 and didn’t grow in the top 3.
 Any links give no result.